Racket-Science/Tennis-Match-Predictions/story.md

 Thank you Alejandro.

 #Acquire Slide
--I am Mason Sherbondy, and today I will go over how we 'wrangled' the data.

-- We acquired our data simply by cloning Jeff Sackmann's repository for the men's tennis tour on Github.
+- To wrangle the data, we simply cloned Jeff Sackmann's repository for the men's tennis tour on Github.

--Github is a code hosting platform for version control and collaboration with over 73 million developers involved.

 - After we cloned the repository, we were ready to prepare the data in our Jupyter Notebooks